IvanPostarnak/nature-shop-server/docs/requests/query.md

 ----

 ### limit
-*Allow client-side to filter posts by maximum amount of it*
+*Allow client-side to filter by maximum amount of it*
 'X-Total-Amount' response header will be no more than 'limit' query param
 ```
 localhost:5300/.../?limit=<value>